jhubii/jhubii/README.md

 **`Full-Stack Developer`**

 I am a full-stack developer with a focus on creating practical, efficient, and scalable digital solutions.
-From planning to execution, I approach each project with attention to detail, ensuring clean and maintainable code.
-My work spans a variety of technologies, and I’m passionate about solving real-world problems through thoughtful design and innovative development.
-I also share my experiences and knowledge with others, helping to foster growth and learning within the tech community.

 ## 🔧 Technologies & Tools I Use